-With models of the decade, such as Twiggy and Jean Shrimpton, exaggerating eyes to look like toy dolls, and the glamorous marionette Lady Penelope capturing the look of the era perfectly, it seems only right that Sandie Shaw should win the Eurovision Song Contest with her song” Puppet on a String”.
+With models of the decade, such as Twiggy and Jean Shrimpton, exaggerating eyes to look like toy dolls, it seems only right that Sandie Shaw should win the 1967 Song Contest with her song” Puppet on a String”.

-In homage to Sandie Shaw scoring the first British win at Eurovision in 1967, Art & Hue has reimagined the British singer as a puppet herself, with a larger head and eyes similar to the Thunderbirds figures.
+In homage to Sandie Shaw scoring the first British win in 1967, Art & Hue has reimagined the British singer as a puppet herself, with a larger head and eyes similar to the marionette figures.

 Available in A4, A3, and A2 sizes to fit standard-size picture frames.
 Please note that black frame is not included – for a guide on choosing a frame size take a look here.